mfilipen/sensor-fusion-lidar-imu/README.md

-# Sesor fusion
+# Sensor fusion

 This repository contains the following packages
  * racecar_description - it is for rendering the dimensional model of the car in RViz
  * razor_imu - it is for visualizing data from [9 Degrees of Freedom - Razor IMU](https://www.sparkfun.com/products/retired/10736)
- * sensor_fusion - it is for fusing odometry data and data IMU data.
+ * sensor_fusion - it is for fusing lidar odometry data and IMU data.
+    *  /sensor_fusion/scripts/KalmanFilter/ - sensor fusion with Kalman filter
+    *  /sensor_fusion/scripts/ExtendedKalmanFilter/ - sensor fusion with Extended Kalman Filter
+    *  /sensor_fusion/scripts/ParticalFilter/ - sensor fusion with Partical Filter

 Main idea.
 Package [hector_mapping](http://wiki.ros.org/hector_mapping) with information from [2D lidar](http://wiki.ros.org/hokuyo_node) provides a two-dimensional map and robot pose (x, y, yaw).
-When the position of the monitored object changes along the z axis, the algorithm loses localization.
+When the position of the monitored object changes along the z-axis, the algorithm loses localization.
 The idea of using additional information from other sensors seems interesting.
-First, data from lidar about orientation (x,y,yaw) and data from magnetrometr (yaw).
+First, data from lidar about orientation (x, y, yaw) and data from magnetometer (yaw) will be fused.

-## Test enviroment
+## Test environment
-Test environment was built for collecting data.
+The test environment was built for collecting data.
 All blocks have a standard length of 0.3m.
 The main contour has a rectangular shape.
-In this way, we can calculate the positions of the robot from the on-board camera.
+In this way, we can calculate the positions of the robot from the onboard camera. short video
+###### short video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/rrM2ilHYsvM/0.jpg)](https://www.youtube.com/watch?v=rrM2ilHYsvM)

 ## Datasets
 [Google drive link to datasets](https://drive.google.com/drive/folders/1Y8_DFJUcuB-nSq_NuDmEkCzxAicApLjp?usp=sharing) - download it to repository folder.
 ##### 2017-11-12-20-18-43.bag - dataset_1 for sensor fusion.
 LIDAR + IMU(default calibration).
+###### short video
-[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lVSDDgokX3g/0.jpg)](https://www.youtube.com/watch?v=lVSDDgokX3g) Raw data about yaw from lidar(blue) and from IMU(red).
-There are radians along the y axis and time in seconds along x-axis.
+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lVSDDgokX3g/0.jpg)](https://www.youtube.com/watch?v=lVSDDgokX3g)

+Raw data about yaw from lidar(blue) and from IMU(red).
+There are radians along the y-axis and time in seconds along the x-axis.
 ![graph 1](http://filipenko.biz/wp-content/uploads/2017/11/figure_1.png)

 ##### 2017-11-14-21-53-47.bag - dataset_2 for sensor fusion.
 LIDAR + IMU(calibrated).

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/PBC5dq39bkE/0.jpg)](https://www.youtube.com/watch?v=PBC5dq39bkE) Raw data about yaw from lidar(blue) and from IMU(red).
-There are in radians along the y axis and time in seconds along x-axis .
+There are in radians along the y-axis and time in seconds along the x-axis.
 ![graph 2](http://filipenko.biz/wp-content/uploads/2017/11/figure_2-1.png)

 ## 9DOF Razor IMU calibration
-I found that default calibration does not provide enough precise information (we can see it from first dataset).
-It was nesesary to do calibration before fusing data.
+I found that default calibration does not provide enough precise information (we can see it from the first dataset).
+It was necessary to do calibration before fusing data.
 The procedure of calibration was done how it was described [here](http://wiki.ros.org/razor_imu_9dof).
-I had a lot of problems with installation of programs for calibration on Jetson TX1 (which is used as the basis for the robot).
-It is was found that there is problem with running Oracle Java (which is requred for run calibration software) on Jetson TX1 (last version which I tryed - [Linux ARM 64 Hard Float ABI](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).
+I had a lot of problems with the installation of programs for calibration on Jetson TX1 (which is used as the basis for the robot).
+It is was found that there is a problem with running Oracle Java (which is required for run calibration software) on Jetson TX1 (last version which I tried - [Linux ARM 64 Hard Float ABI](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).
 Finally, calibration was done using another computer.
+###### short video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/6SqMOvdJ9xU/0.jpg)](https://www.youtube.com/watch?v=6SqMOvdJ9xU)

-## Runnig datasets
+## Running datasets
-[ROS Kinetic Kame](http://wiki.ros.org/kinetic) is used for collecting and run datasets.
+[ROS Kinetic Kame](http://wiki.ros.org/kinetic) was used for collecting and run datasets.
 #### Console 1
 Run ROS master
 ```bash